 - a.
-Clear expectations will be set that bullying will never be ignored or tolerated. - b.
-Everyone should know what will happen if bullying should continue (please refer to consequences and the schools behaviour policy). - c.
-The child who has been bullying may need to have a time-out to calm down. - d.
-The victims should be reassured and appropriately counselled. - e.
-The bully should apologise to the victim (restorative justice approach). - f.
+Clear expectations will be set that bullying will never be ignored or tolerated; - b.
+Everyone should know what will happen if bullying should continue (please refer to consequences and the school's behaviour policy); - c.
+The child who has been bullying may need to have a time-out to calm down in a safe space; - d.
+The victims should be reassured and appropriately counselled; - e.
+The bully should apologise in a meaningful way to the victim (restorative justice approach); - f.
 Ways should be found for the bully to atone for their wrong doings (restorative justice approach). - g.
 Sanctions should be applied if/as appropriate. - 6.
 Opportunities should be taken to change the bully's behaviour.
 (See ideas page in Appendix B) - 7.
-A follow up meeting (informal) will take place (within two weeks) with the bully and the victim separately; to ensure there is no further bullying. - 8.
-A group of friends will be asked to help make sure that the bullied child feels more secure at school.
+A follow up meeting (informal) will take place (within two weeks) with the bully and the victim separately; to ensure there is no further bullying.

+8. A group of friends will be asked to help make sure that the bullied child feels more secure at school.
 This may be done without the children knowing.